windhamdavid/til/src/pages/about.md

 ---
 title: About
+description: About this Today I Learned
 ---

 # About
-A place to store some notes and documentation.
+This is a place to store some notes and documentation.

-### Today I Learned
+## Today I Learned
 Today I learned that Google will translate to and from [Zulu](https://en.wikipedia.org/wiki/Zulu_language).

 ![zulu](https://davidawindham.com/til/img/zulu.png)